dkdelosreyes/techworld-with-nana-devops-bootcamp/notes/2-operating-systems-and-linux-basics.md

 * /lib shared lib that execs from /bin or /sbin use
 * /usr was used for user home dir (histroic reasons due to storage limitations)
 * /usr/local programs that YOU install on computer (3rd party apps) available for all users
-* /opt 3rd party programs you install that DONT split its components
+* /opt 3rd party programs you install that DONT split its components.
+Ex.
+IDE, web browsers.
 * /boot files required for booting
 * /etc system config
 * /dev device files (webcam, mouse, keyboard etc)
 * /var stores logs
 * /var/cache
 * /tmp temporary resources required for processes
-* /media removable media
+* /media removable media.
+Ex.
+USB
 * /mnt temporary mount points

-Hidden files (starts with a dot)
+Hidden files (starts with a dot) -  called dotfiles.
+Prevents important data to accidentally be deleted.

 ### Commands